 There is also a modernised МП42.
 The image shows an unused Svetlana МП42Б dated April 1965.

 The П series then proceeds in jumps through groups starting П101, П201, П301, П401, etc, each group containing different types of transistor as listed in the document described near the top of this page.
-Each group usually contains only a small number of different parts.
+Each group, although having 99 numbers in it, usually contains only a small number of transistor types that were actually manufactured.

-The П101 group comprises the first range of Soviet silicon junction transistors, in theory П101 to П200 (latin P101 to P200), in 1956.
+The П1nn group comprises the first range of Soviet silicon junction transistors, in theory П101 to П200 (latin P101 to P200), in 1956.
 Pogorily lists the following as having been made:

 - П101 to П103 : low-power NPN silicon alloy transistors that were produced over a long time.